Is Oenophobia (The Fear of Wine) Real or a Myth?

-Xenophobic often reported experiencing more severe symptoms than agoraphobics (people who fear crowds) do when faced with their greatest fears.
+Oenophobics often reported experiencing more severe symptoms than agoraphobics (people who fear crowds) do when faced with their greatest fears.
 They cannot merely avoid entering large spaces like supermarkets.
-In fact, living in any room where wines are present can be challenging for a xenophobe.
+In fact, living in any room where wines are present can be challenging for a oenophobe.

 Treatment of Oenophobia

 It is possible to overcome the fear of wine.
 It may seem like a bitter pill to swallow, but you can overcome this fear with time and willingness.
-If you have any phobia, medical or psychological help is essential in order for you to recover from it entirely.
+If you have any phobia, medical or psychological help is essential in order for you to recover.
 A doctor (or psychologist) will prescribe a treatment that works best for you.
-This can be from group therapies to medicines known to cure the unknown reason why our brain is triggered by wine.
+Treatments can include group therapies and medicines.

 414 BC: Oenophobia is the fear of wines.
 It is not a very common phobia, but it does exist.
 The term oenophobia was invented by Greek playwright Aristophanes in his famous play The Birds (414 BC), but the word itself was not coined until 1873.